nicbou/nicolasbouliane.com/content/blog/ask-nicely.md

 ## Remember the human

-Remember to be kind and courteous.
-Say hello and thank you.
+**Be kind and courteous.** Say hello and thank you.
 Don't just blurt your question like you're talking to a chatbot.

-Respect other people's time by providing clear information.
-Respect their effort by providing feedback and expressing gratitude.
-This is not strictly necessary, but everyone appreciates a bit of recognition.

 ## Pay you dues

 After you solved your problem, [remember to **share your solution**](/blog/duty-to-document).
 Thousands of people might find your question through Google, and they will be happy to find a solution.

-You should also **follow up and express your gratitude** to those who helped you for free.
+Remember to **follow up and express your gratitude** to those who helped you for free.
+It sucks to spend a part of your day helping a stranger, and not even get a "thank you" in return.

 ## Related links